v-somov/aita_invites/README.md

 ### Using kubernetes

+#### Using remote image from docker hub

+- switch to branch docker_hub
+- `kubectl apply -f kube`
+- `kubectl get pods --watch` and wait for both services to have status RUNNING
+- `minikube service aita-invites --url` and paste it to browser on postman collection to be able access the service

+#### Using local remote image

 - Before proceed with next steps make sure that kubernetes and minikube is installed or other alternatives
 - `yarn install`
 - `yarn build`